The SEO Problem That Was Hiding in Plain Sight

 Example | A detailed guide on “What is AI?” | A post on “My Experience with Gemini” | An article on “Apple Releases iOS 26” |

-With that one change, The Tech Byte Pulse is now a whole lot smarter.
-I can tag my news posts appropriately, give my evergreen content the right classification, and let my blog posts be blog posts.
+With that one change, my blog is now much smarter.
+I can label my news posts as news, my guides as articles, and my blog posts as blog posts.

 The Gemini Journals Series